davidluzhiyun/COMPSCI307D_monoply/README.md

 Known Bugs:

 * if you play a one-player game and land on a property you have previously bought, it will make you pay rent to yourself.
 This might be an error in indexing the player list starting at 0 vs 1 in some places.
 * Jail is not fully functional yet, although we have most of the pieces in place.
 * When you resume/load a game instead of starting a new one, you will have to re-select the game pieces and it will place them at GO (instead of where they ended the game).
 However, it will move them  from the correct position that they ended in, it just displays them at GO initially.
+* You have to pick the order of players avatar in order.
+* The model does not fully implement the feature of checking the validness of input .json file.
+* You can only save a new game but not a game which is loaded/resumed.
+* Sometimes, the color checker in the colorset does not return the correct value so that a player is able to build house on a street when one does not really own all the streets of that color if we set `"color" = true` in json file.

 Challenge Features: the board game editor + loading and saving a game!